janwilmake/monoflare/README.md

 Main idea: a compiler that turns a single file to a folder with that file and all configurations needed to deploy a website/api on cloudflare.

-The dream: ultimately, a single readme with the domain as the filename should be enough to create a new service.
-A single repo can become 100 deployments.

 ![](idea.drawio.svg)

 # POC